mschauer/CausalInference.jl/docs/src/index.md

 The result of the PC algorithm using the CMI test again look like what we'd expect to see.
 It should be pointed out here that using `cmitest` is significantly more computationally demanding and takes **a lot** longer than using `gausscitest`.

+## Implementation Details

+The PC algorithm was tested on random DAGs by comparing the result of the PC algorithm using the *d*-separation oracle with the CPDAG computed with Chickering's DAG->CPDAG conversion algorithm (implemented as [`dsep`](@ref) and [`cpdag`](@ref) in this package).

+See the [Library](https://mschauer.github.io/CausalInference.jl/latest/library/) for other implemented functionality.

+The algorithms use the `SimpleGraph` and `SimpleDiGraph` graph representation of the Julia package [LightGraphs](https://github.com/JuliaGraphs/LightGraphs.jl).
+Both types of graphs are represented by sorted adjacency lists (vectors of vectors in the LightGraphs implementation).

+CPDAGs are just modeled as `SimpleDiGraph`s, where unoriented edges are represented by a forward and a backward directed edge.

 ## Performance

 The speed of the algorithm is comparable with the C++ code of the R package `pcalg` after some pending optimisations.